emqx/blog/en/201909/emq-new-version-in-september-emqx-enterprise-3-4-0-function-overview.md

-At present, three kinds of protocol parsing methods are supported by EMQ X :
+At present, three kinds of protocol parsing methods are supported by EMQX :

 - Avro is a remote procedure call and data serialization framework developed within Apache's Hadoop project.
-It uses JSON to define data type and communication protocol, and uses compressed binary format to serialize data, with EMQ X Enterprise built-in support;
+It uses JSON to define data type and communication protocol, and uses compressed binary format to serialize data, with EMQX Enterprise built-in support;
 - Protocol Buffers is a lightweight and efficient structured data storage format that can be used for structured data serialization.
 It is ideal for data storage or RPC data exchange formats.
-It can be used for language-independent, platform-independent and extensible serialized structured data formats in communication protocols, data storage and other fields, with EMQ X Enterprise has built-in support.
+It can be used for language-independent, platform-independent and extensible serialized structured data formats in communication protocols, data storage and other fields, with EMQX Enterprise has built-in support.
 - The third-party codec service delivers the original message data through the TCP and HTTP communication to the external codec service, waiting for the coded data to be returned, and then conducting the subsequent logic.
 The third-party service can be a self-built codec gateway or even a hot Serverless application in cloud computing.